crisboarna/terraform-aws-lambda-dynamodb/README.md

 ## Features
 Terraform module which deploys Lambda & DynamoDB to be used as building block.

+***Attention***

+Starting from version 1.4.0, this module targets Terraform 0.12+.
+If you are using Terraform <=v0.11 you must use up to version 1.3.0.

 **Lambda**

 This module is created with full customization by user.
-Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.
+- Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.
+- Supports Lambda Layers
+- Supports VPC

 **Must** use either the local filename or S3 option as they are mutually exclusive.
 Exports S3 bucket to allow usage by multiple Lambda's but given `lambda_code_s3_bucket_use_existing=true` it will use existing S3 bucket provided in `lambda_code_s3_bucket_existing`.